WING-NUS/scisumm-corpus/README.md

 * Task 1b: For each cited text span, identify what facet of the paper it belongs to, from a predefined set of facets.
 * Task 2 (optional bonus task): Finally, generate a structured summary of the RP from the cited text spans of the RP.
 The length of the summary should not exceed 250 words.

-Evaluation: Task 1 will be scored by overlap of text spans measured by number of sentences in the system output vs gold standard.
-Task 2 will be scored using the ROUGE family of metrics between i) the system output and the gold standard summary fromt the reference spans ii) the system output and the asbtract of the reference paper.
-Again, Task 2 is optional.
+Evaluation: Task 1 is scored by overlap of text spans measured by number of sentences in the system output vs gold standard.
+Task 2 is scored using the ROUGE family of metrics between i) the system output and the gold standard summary fromt the reference spans ii) the system output and the asbtract of the reference paper.

 ## Contents

 This is the open repository for the Scientific Document Summarization Corpus and Annotations contributed to the public by the Web IR / NLP Group at @ the National University of Singapore (WING-NUS) with generous support from Microsoft Research Asia.

     ./README.md